Finding and Exploring Promising Search Space for the 0-1 Multidimensional Knapsack Problem: Experiments and Analysis

 Finally, we present the results of MK\_GK instances in Table \ref{tab:mk}.
 This set contains some large instances, e.g., n=2500 and m=100.
-We can see that our \textsc{FEPSS} finds new lower bounds for the largest 5 instances.
+We can see that our \emph{FEPSS} finds new lower bounds for the largest 5 instances.
 It finds the best solutions for all the 11 instances.
 It also gets the best performance in the average objective of the 30 runs in 10 instances.
-Besides, it costs less time to find the best found solutions in the largest instances than the others.
+Besides, it takes less time to find the best-found solutions in the largest instances than the others.
+From $f_{worst}$, we can observe that our algorithm wins in 9 instances out of 11, along with the smallest average standard deviation indicating the stability of \emph{FEPSS}.